buddhika159/Generating-WordClouds/README.md

 ## Dataset Content:

-In this tutorial we will use a wine review dataset taking from Wine Enthusiast website to learn:

- - How to create a basic wordcloud from one to several text documents
- - Adjust color, size and number of text inside your wordcloud
- - Mask your wordcloud into any shape of your choice
- - Mask your wordcloud into any color pattern of your choice

-This images has been collected from Pinterest and cropped.
-There are 105 celebrities and 17534 faces
+This project uses the wine review dataset from Kaggle.
+This collection is a great dataset for learning with no missing values (which will take time to handle) and a lot of text (wine reviews), categorical, and numerical data.

 #### Dataset Link: https://www.kaggle.com/zynicide/wine-reviews